DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 communities.
-In the remote Indigenous communities that this study visited, the internet was considered to be a community rather than an individual facility, to be managed and used by the whole community’.[^3] In its marketing plan setting out the equipment, goods or services that Telstra will supply in fulfilment of the Universal Service Obligation (USO) throughout Australia, Telstra stated that ‘the notion of “shared resources” plays a stronger role in many remote Indigenous communities than in other areas.[^4] This means that the provision of “shared phones” such as payphones can be a more appropriate solution’.
+In the remote Indigenous communities that this study visited, the internet was considered to be a community rather than an individual facility, to be managed and used by the whole community’.[^3] In its marketing plan setting out the equipment, goods and services that Telstra will supply in fulfillment of the Universal Service Obligation (USO) throughout Australia, Telstra stated that ‘the notion of “shared resources” plays a stronger role in many remote Indigenous communities than in other areas.
+This means that the provision of “shared phones” such as payphones can be a more appropriate solution’.[^4]

 We found no evidence that the ‘generally communal lifestyle’ of remote-living Aboriginal people negates home internet.
 In this chapter,